 You will have a finite, but an indeterminate number of years that you will practice dentistry.
 Whether you work until you die or become disabled, or quit because of illness or just plain burnout, you have a finite number of years to practice.
 It’s just that we can’t see how many years that will be as you start out on your career path.

-Let’s say, however, that we could look into the future through a crystal ball, and in it we see that you have 35 years to practice dentistry.
-That’s it, 35 years from the date you graduate from dental school until you fall over and die at the chair.
+Let’s say, however, that we could look into the future through a crystal ball, and in the ball, we see that you have 35 years to practice dentistry.
+That’s it, 35 years from the date you graduate from dental school until you fall over and die in the chair.
 There is no more time to practice, just those 35 years.
-Yes, dentists are mortal and unfortunately some of you won’t make it 35 years.
+Yes, dentists are mortal, and unfortunately, some of you won’t make it 35 years.

 With that in mind, you have 35 years to earn money as a dentist.
 How much money you make during those earning years depends on the decisions you make now and in the future, and how well you use that time.
 Let’s say that a reasonable net pre-tax income for a dentist in today’s dollars is $300,000 per year.
 Over 35 years that equates to $10,500,000 (in today’s dollars) of potential lifetime net earnings.

 Now, let’s say the first year after you graduate, you take a job as an associate and earn $60,000.
 Now you only have 34 remaining years left to make your $300,000 in earnings (remember, you only have a total of 35 years).